 Shane McGlynn is an experimental chemical physicist specializing is gas phase and high vacuum laser spectroscopy of chemical systems.
-Currently, Mr. McGlynn is finishing his chemical physics Ph.
+Mr. McGlynn finished his chemical physics Ph.
 D. program at Tulane University studying reactive bimolecular systems using pump-probe laser spectroscopic experimentation.
 Before attending Tulane, Shane received his B.S. in Chemistry with a minor in mathematics at LSU.
 His time in Baton Rouge also focused on chemical and physics related research projects at both the LSU chemistry department and the CAMD synchrotron facility.
 The projects revolved around studying reactive catalytic chemical mechanisms in fuel cell storage, and poly-cyclic aromatic hydrocarbon formation in combustion zones of jets and plasmas using laser spectroscopic and GC-MS analytical methods.

 Mr. McGlynn’s research focus lies in chemical physics and physical chemistry techniques of small molecule and bimolecular reactive systems.
 His main experimental goals revolve around gas phase laser spectroscopy, ultra-high vacuum surface science, and various reactive chemical scattering methods.
 Other research interests include optoelectronic and laser engineering, materials science, analytical chemical methods, and computer engineering.
 His thesis work on reactive bimolecular systems is currently being prepared for publication in various physical journals.